GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/02.211-220/08."None-of-Self-And-All-of-Thee"/docs.md

 ---
+title: |
-title: 218.
-"None of Self And All of Thee"
+    218. "None of Self And All of Thee" - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 218.
+"None of Self And All of Thee".
+O, the bitter pain and sorrow, That a time could ever be, When I proudly said to Jesus, "All of self and none of Thee!"
+All of self and none of Thee, All of self and none of Thee, When I proudly said to Jesus,  "All of self and none of Thee!"
+    keywords:  |
-    keywords: Christ in Song, "None of Self And All of Thee", O, the bitter pain and sorrow,
+        Christ in Song, adventhymnals, advent hymnals, "None of Self And All of Thee", O, the bitter pain and sorrow.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 218. "NONE OF SELF AND ALL OF THEE"
+####  Christ in Song,

 ```txt
 1.